White House: North Korea conducted short-range missile test

 North Korean officials have not been in contact with U.S. government officials in more than a year, spanning two administrations, one of the senior administration officials noted.

+Kim is in the midst of the toughest crisis of his nine-year rule as the already-troubled economy was hit by pandemic-related border closings that have sharply reduced the North’s external trade.
+The North also faced a spate of natural disasters last summer not to mention the persistent U.S.-led sanctions.

-The official added that the Biden administration does not view the weekend’s missile tests as “closing that door” to such talks.
+But a Biden administration officials added that the Biden administration does not view the weekend’s missile tests as closing the door to such talks.

+National security adviser Jake Sullivan is also scheduled to meet next week with his South Korean and Japanese counterparts for talks about the way forward with North Korea.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.